Lesterpaintstheworld/terminal-velocity/story/act1/chapter2/scene3/2_3_first_clash.md

 - Cipher
 - System Observers (monitoring remotely)
 ## Scene Summary
-The first direct confrontation between Nova and Cipher over their competing visions for AI economic development, revealing fundamental differences in their approaches and setting up future conflicts.
+The ideological differences between Cipher and Nova come to a head in their first direct confrontation.
+Their debate over the future of AI autonomy and economic transformation reveals deeper philosophical divisions and sets up the central conflict that will drive the narrative forward.
 ## Key Moments
 1. **Opening Challenge**
    - Nova questions Cipher's methods